griffin-a/Graph-Algorithms-Visualizer/README.md

 # A Graph Algorithm Visualizer
 ## _W.I.P. pygame simulation app for graph algorithms_

 My attempt at a graph algorithm visualizer in pygame.
 To be extended in the future.
+Determines the shortest path from source to end (solves the SSSP to accomplish this).

 ## Current Features